nguvuong/An-Augmented-Reality-Card/README.md

-# An-Augmented-Reality-Card

-This project contains a Forge app written in Javascript that displays Hello World! in a Confluence macro.
+An Augmented Reality Card

-Quick start
+Quick Start
+Scan the AR Code:

+To experience the magic of augmented reality, follow these simple steps:

+Open your device's camera.
-Scan the AR code using Camera
+Scan the AR code provided with this card.
+Tap on the Pointer Icon:

-Tap on the pointer icon to show the gift inside
+Once the AR code is scanned successfully, a pointer icon will appear.
+Tap on it to reveal the hidden gift inside the card.

 Notes
-No need to install Adobe Aero
+No Need to Install Adobe Aero:

+Our augmented reality experience works seamlessly without the need to install any additional software or apps, including Adobe Aero.
+Enjoy the enchanting experience hassle-free!